Work From Home Contact Centre Solutions – if it sounds too good to be true, it’s because it is.

 First up, contact centre environments are complex!
 They typically deal with sensitive customer data and require close support and monitoring of agents to ensure a consistent and high-quality CX is delivered.
 These factors don’t go away when a team member works from home; in fact, additional problems arise (e.g. speed and stability of internet connections, monitoring a remote agent workforce, remote technical support, team building, etc).
 If you don’t put in systems and processes to manage these risks, then… well, no one wants to go there!

 Secondly, contact centre technology transformations are hard!
 A typical contact centre technology stack is steeped in legacy.
-They aren’t usually designed to support remote working and we are seeing a lot of crude “hacks” to try and make them do it.
+They aren’t usually designed to support remote contact centre roles or to support a typical work from home environment, and we are seeing a lot of crude “hacks” to try and make them do it.
 These hacks may relieve pressure in the short term, but they are going to add a lot of dreaded “tech debt” that will slow you down when you try to transform your contact centre technology (which, by the way, you need to do 😃).

 If you’re still reading then I’ve hopefully convinced you to at least stop and think about the decisions you’re making.
 If so, great!
 Now let me tell you the key things I think you need to contemplate right now to make better remote contact centre decisions that will set you up for future customer experience delivery success: